 The risk:

-Employees may not understand their role in the move, what to expect, or what is expected of them.
-Such confusion can lead to delays and stress.
+When employees are unclear about their role in the move, what to expect, or what is expected of them, the result is often confusions, delays and misinformation spreading throughout the organization.

 How to avoid it:

 Communicate early and often.
-Provide your team with clear instructions, timelines, and updates so everyone is prepared and informed.
+Provide your team with clear instructions, timelines, and regular updates so everyone is prepared and informed.
+This includes practical details:

 6. Disruption to Business Operations